The future about Digital Assistants and Chatbots in SAP S/4HANA Cloud (incl. on premise)

 SAP’s is taking an holistic approach to its User Experience for the User Interface and Digital Assistants meaning we will provide single access to all the necessary components.

 Currently, we are still carving out the necessary architectural and technical prerequisites and interdependencies.
-The improvement of the current SAP Conversational AI platform designated to build this approach is on SAP Business Technology Platform (SAP BTP) to ensure that all components are planned to work seamlessly together.
+The platform designated to build this approach is on SAP Business Technology Platform (SAP BTP) to ensure that all components are planned to work seamlessly together.
 We expect first communication of timelines and external roadmap entries by midyear 2022 at the earliest.

 As already mentioned, if you have gained interest in the topic, look at our successor blog on the concrete implemented use case of the “Operational Purchaser Chatbot for SAP S/4HANA Cloud”.